GoldJns/rateme-nextgen/docs/INSTALLATION.md

 k8 deployment is done via helm-charts.
 All relevant files are located in `./helm` folder.

 The `deployAll` script will install/upgrade the helm charts.
 You can configure the script(toggle between install/upgrade) or you can add additional release names.
 In default mode the ui, backend and database charts will be deployed in pipeline.
 Ressources that dont change often(externalsecrets, srtviceaccounts, secretstores, ingress, etc) can be deployed manually if necessary.
 Pass the environemnt/namespace as argument to that script.
-If no argument is passed, default namespace will be used.
-All charts are encapsulated with the parent chart.
+If no argument is passed, default namespace will be used. frontend, backend and ui charts are encapsulated with the parent chart.

 ```sh
 helm install parent ./parent .  # will deploy all charts